agentzh/code2ebook/README.md

                           like * and [] are supported.
 And multiple occurances of this option are allowed.

+    -x
+    --cross-reference     Turn on cross referencing links in the HTML output.

 Copyright (C) Yichun Zhang (agentzh) <agentzh@gmail.com>.
 ```